 There are four Inns of Courts: Lincoln's Inn, Inner Temple, Middle Temple and Gray's Inn.
-Although the Inns are all located in London, they have strong links across England and Wales and all over the world (partly because so many international students are also Called to the English and Welsh Bar).
+Although the Inns are all located in London, they have strong links across England and Wales and all over the world (partly because so many international students are also Called to the Bar in England and Wales).
 Every barrister must join an Inn before they start the vocational component.